pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 GABARITO: ERRADA

-Item.
 67. There are places in the world where wind power works well in freezing temperatures.

-Item.
 67. Há lugares no mundo onde a energia eólica funciona bem em temperaturas congelantes.

 No texto ele diz que o estado de lowa e a Dinamarca são locais de temperaturas baixas e a